-In addition, the conference featured panel discussions on topics related to this year's theme, "What Unites Us is Greater than What Separates Us," and a digital update from speaker James Andrews, entrepreneur and former vice president of Ketchum Digital.
+In addition, the conference featured panel discussions on topics related to this year's theme, "What Unites Us is Greater than What Separates Us." and a digital update from speaker James Andrews, entrepreneur and former vice president of Ketchum Digital.

 February also saw the return of the Undergraduate Business School Leadership Conference, which hosted student leaders from 23 top-tier business schools from points across the United States and as far as Spain, Mexico, Germany, and the United Arab Emirates.
-The keynote was given by Rick Gilkey, professor in the practice of organization & management and professor of psychiatry and behavioral sciences at Emory's School of Medicine, Gilkey spoke about the importance of self-awareness and cognitive and emotional intelligence in business leaders.
-Students also participated in an interactive session on crisis management, led by Dean Erika James and Ken Keen, associate dean for leadership development and a retired lieutenant general.
+The keynote was given by Rick Gilkey, professor in the practice of organization & management and professor of psychiatry and behavioral sciences at Emory's School of Medicine.
+Gilkev spoke about the importance of self-awareness and cognitive and emotional intelligence in business leaders.
+Students also participated in an interactive session on crisis management, led by Dean Erika James and Ken Keen, associate dean of Goizueta's leader development program and a retired lieutenant general.

 In March, Goizueta hosted The Science & Art of Sports Business: An Emory Goizueta Business Analytics Forum.
-Faculty members served as moderators for panelists from an illustrious list of companies, including the Atlanta Braves, Atlanta Hawks, The Coca-Cola Co., Experience, Turner Sports, NBA Digital, and more.
-Panels and
+Faculty members served as moderators for panelists from an illustrious list of companies, including the Atlanta Braves.
+Atlanta Hawks.
+The Coca-Cola Co., Experience, Turner